build-on-aws/content/posts/improving-availability-and-performance-with-multi-az-architecture/index.md

 ---
-title: Improving Availability and Performance with Multi-AZ Architecture\: Best Practices for Multi-Account Environments
+title: Improving Availability and Performance with Multi-AZ Architecture - Best Practices for Multi-Account Environments
-description: This post will provide some best practises on using multiple AZs in your deployment
+description: This post will provide some best practises on using multiple AZs in your deployment.
 tags:
   - Availability Zone
-  - VPC
-  - Transit Gateway
   - Resilience
 authorGithubAlias: hechkh
 authorName: Hechmi Khelifi